ICS Summer 2026

 On the third day of our trip we will have a guided tour of the old town of Tétouan.
 The Berber name means literally “the eyes” and figuratively “the water springs”.
 Tétouan is one of the two major ports of Morocco on the Mediterranean Sea where we will visit the shops in the Medina and the natural Berber pharmacy.

-We will travel back to Ceuta where we will have a picnic lunch, take the fast ferry to Algeciras and return to Seville.
+We will travel back to Ceuta where we will have lunch and take the fast ferry to Algeciras and return to Seville.

 Summer Housing

-For the Summer program all students live with families* located in the near vicinity of the ICS.
-For the month’s duration, students receive three meals a day, seven days a week.
+For the Summer program students have the option to live with Host Families or in a Student Residency located in the near vicinity of the ICS.
+For the month’s duration, students living with Host Families receive three meals a day, seven days a week.